In UP Lashkar case, transaction of Re 1 crore found, bank officials under scanner

 The Uttar Pradesh Anti-Terrorist Squad has unearthed a huge module of the Lashkar-e-Tayiba which was responsible for funding the outfit.
-Transactions to the tune of over Re 1 crore have also been unearthed by the ATS.
+Transactions to the tune of over Rs 1 crore have also been unearthed by the ATS.

 The revelation came to light after the ATS arrested 10 persons linked to the outfit.